maxamel/BitGenGo/README.md

 // b contains a pseudorandom bit
 ```

-Genrating a bunch of pseudorandom bits:
+Generating a bunch of pseudorandom bits:

 ```
 rnd, _ := rand.NewRandomizer(22)